 Take your covers off and set one of them aside.
 Use the other as a template to cut the cover paper from your wrapping paper sheet.
 Give yourself no less than one inch extra around the cover.

-Use your psychic powers to smear some glue all over one side of the cover.
+Smear some glue all over one side of the cover.
 Most book-making instructions will tell you to use white glue and an old paintbrush here, but I've found that a glue stick works just as well if not better.
 Using liquid glue would get us into trouble later anyway.

 Flip your cover over and apply glue to the corner paper.
 Fold it over and secure it with a strip of masking tape as shown.
 When you've finished the corners, do the same with the sides.